truongnguyen2000/spring-security/README.md

 # spring-security
-Basic spring security source code is basic, everyone can refer to it
+Basic spring security source code, everyone can refer to it

 ## Getting started